 Commencing Student Online induction module

-By 2019, Deakin will introduce a new module made widely available to all commencing students.
-The prevention of sexual harm is broader than just informing students about consent.
+In 2019, Deakin introduced a new module made widely available to all commencing students.

-We must address all drivers and precursors of violence, sexual assault and sexual harassment, but also acknowledge the inter-related link of all forms of violence and problem behaviour.
+This program seeks to address all drivers and precursors of violence, sexual assault and sexual harassment, and acknowledge the inter-related link of all forms of violence and problem behaviour.

 We have led the way in research of bystander intervention, gender-equity, gender-diversity and social inclusion.

-By 2019, we will introduce a new Bystander Intervention Program which will be developed in conjunction with the Centre for Health through Action on Social Exclusion (CHASE).
+In 2019, we introduced a new Bystander Intervention Program, which was developed in conjunction with the Centre for Health through Action on Social Exclusion (CHASE).

 Program for CALD and international students and staff